Blue Capped Oyster Mushroom

 mushroom cultivation in cooler climates.
 It grows at temperatures

 from 50° to 70°.
-This mushroom grows well outdoors in the
+This mushroom grows well outdoors in the shade.

 How to make straw blocks to grow Blue Capped Oyster Mushrooms